 Clean Ears, Happy Dogs!

 We all love our dogs!
-The best way to keep them happy is making sure we are taking care of them, and that includes cleaning their ears regularly.
+The best way to keep them happy is to make sure we are taking care of them, and that includes cleaning their ears regularly.
 It may just save you a visit to the vet for an ear infection also!